 Dispensing and monitoring devices must have the ability to send text or e-mail messages to the recipient's caregiver should the medication not be taken or there is a problem with the equipment.
 Dispensing and monitoring systems may include a web-based component for dosage programming, monitoring, and/or communication.

-Assistive devices and certain medical equipment and supplies providers must:
+Providers of assistive devices and certain medical equipment and supplies must:

-- Be a licensed home health agency or a DME provider; • - Comply with LDH rules and regulations; • - Be enrolled in Medicaid to provide these services; and - Be listed as a provider of choice on the FOC form.
+- be a licensed home health agency; - comply with LDH rules and regulations; - be enrolled in Medicaid to provide these services; and - be listed as a provider of choice on the FOC form.

-PERS providers must:
+PERS and certain durable medical equipment providers must:

-- Comply with OAAS' standards for participation; - Be enrolled as the applicable Medicaid provider type; and • - Be listed as a provider of choice on the FOC form.
+- comply with OAAS' standards for participation; - be enrolled as the applicable Medicaid provider type; and - be listed as a provider of choice on the FOC form.